yxnyxnyxnyxn/Applications/GZip/README.md

 3. Decode (.xgzip) file generated in previous steps
    a.
 Huffman & LZ77 (CPU) decode
 4. Generate original file (.orig) format
-5. Validate the correctness by comparing (input file & .orig file)
+5. Validate results (input file & .orig file)
    a.
-PASSED: If status is passed it means both files matches
+PASSED: Status is passed it means both files matches
    b.
-FAILED: If status is failed it means there is mismatch
+FAILED: Status is failed it means there is mismatch
 ```